A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Discussion

 \section{Discussion}

 Although inspired by existing works that establish the connection between reachability and robust control invariance, our work is the first paper that connects \textit{forward} reachability to the analysis of robust control invariance.
-Existing works have focused on backward reachability-based formulations that produce the largest robust control invariant set contained in a given desired safety region called the viability kernel.
-This is done by finding the inevitable (or minimal) backward reachable tube (BRT) \cite{mitchell2007comparing} of the unsafe region, which becomes the complement of the viability kernel.
-Various value functions have been proposed to characterize the viability kernels based on computing the BRTs, both for finite time \cite{choi2021robust, lygeros2004reachability, Mitchell2005, fisac2015reach} and infinite time \cite{Fisac2018, xue2018reach,akametalu2018minimum, tonkens2022refining} but none of these functions are CBFs, as indicated in Table \ref{table:comparision_CBF_Reachability}.
+Existing works have focused on backward reachability and proposed various value functions that characterize the inevitable BRT of the failure region, for both finite time \cite{choi2021robust, lygeros2004reachability, Mitchell2005, fisac2015reach} and infinite time \cite{Fisac2018, xue2018reach,akametalu2018minimum, tonkens2022refining}.
+However, none of these functions are CBFs, as discussed in Section \ref{sec:brt} and summarized in Table \ref{table:comparision_CBF_Reachability}. \jcnote{The main issue with these formulations is that the value function is either flat inside the invariant set (when $\lambda > 0$ in \eqref{eq:brt_v_discounted}), or can become discontinuous (when $\lambda \le 0$), both of which make its use as a CBF infeasible.}